What are Crawlers?

 Takeaway

-There are different types of web crawlers, and they are important for SEO because they help search engines and SEO experts analyze site structure, keyword usage, and technical issues.
+They are important for SEO because they help search engines and SEO experts analyze site structure, keyword usage, and technical issues.